logandk/serverless-wsgi/README.md

 ### Features

-- Transparently converts API Gateway requests to and from standard WSGI requests
+- Transparently converts API Gateway and ALB requests to and from standard WSGI requests
 - Supports anything you'd expect from WSGI such as redirects, cookies, file uploads etc.
 - Automatically downloads Python packages that you specify in `requirements.txt` and deploys them along with your application
 - Convenient `wsgi serve` command for serving your application locally during development